some file

 CSfC Alignment

-NetBird's architecture is designed with the CSfC Multi-Site Connectivity capability package in mind.
+QuFabric's architecture is designed with the CSfC Multi-Site Connectivity capability package in mind.
 For a detailed requirement-by-requirement mapping, see the CSfC Alignment page.

-Built on NetBird Open-Source
+Built on QuFabric Open-Source